iotaledger/tips/text/0015-binary-to-ternary-encoding/0015-binary-to-ternary-encoding.md

 # Drawbacks

-Conceptually, one byte can be encoded using log<sub>3</sub>(256) ≈ 5.0474 trits.
+- Conceptually, one byte can be encoded using log<sub>3</sub>(256) ≈ 5.0474 trits.
 Thus, encoding 1 byte as 6 trits consumes considerably more memory than the mathematical minimum.
+- Depending on the actual implementation the conversion might be malleable: E.g. both `Z9` (-1) and `LI`(255) could be decoded as `ff`.
+However, `LI` can never be the result of a valid encoding.
+As such, the implementation must reject such invalid inputs.

 # Rationale and alternatives